-conception of differentiation Composite functions and conception of differentiation.
-Composite functions and homogeneous equations, complex forms and existence theorems.
+rules, Schwartz's theorem and directional derivative.
+Total differential and the conception of differentiation.
+Composite functions and homogeneous equations, complex forms and basic existence theorems.
 Jacobian determinant and functional dependence.
 Taylor's and Maclaurin's mean value theorems.
-Extremities of functions of many variables and binded extremities, Lagrange multipliers.
-Gradient of functions of many variables, divergence and rotation of vector functions, their physical meaning and basic vector identities.
-Laplace's operator, harmonic functions and partial differential equations of Helmholtz, wave and diffusion.
+Extremities of functions and binded extremities, Lagrange's multipliers.
+Vector analysis and vectors in space.
+Limit, continuity and derivative of vector functions of one and many variables.
+Elements of the differential geometry of curves in space.
+Position vector of particle, vector velocity and acceleration.
+Unit tangential and unit perpendicular vector of curve.
+Orthogonal coordinate system or trihedral Frenet-Serret, curvature and turning of curve.
+Gradient or grade of scalar functions, divergence and rotation or swirling of vector functions, their physical meaning and basic vector identities.
+Laplace's differential operator, harmonic functions and partial differential equations of Helmholtz, wave and diffusion.
 Irrotational and solenoidal fields, Helmholtz's decomposition theorem.
-Curvilinear coordinate systems, vector meaning of Jacobian determinant, special orthogonal curvilinear coordinates, transformations and change of coordinates.
+Curvilinear coordinate systems, vector meaning of Jacobian determinant, special orthogonal and curvilinear coordinates, transformations and change of coordinates.
 Applications of partial derivatives to geometry, tangential plane and perpendicular straight line to surface, tangential straight line and perpendicular plane to curve.
-Multiple integration, double and triple integrals, change of coordinate system and applications to the calculation of plane surface areas, of volumes of three-dimensional domains, of mass, of moments of inertia and of gravity center.
-Curve integrals of the first and of the second kind, application to the calculation of vector functions and curve integrals independent of the root of integration.
+Multiple integration of functions, double and triple integrals, change of coordinate system and applications to the calculation of plane surface areas, of volumes of three-dimensional domains, of mass, of moments of inertia and of gravity center.
+Curve integrals of the first and of the second kind, application to the calculation of the force work and Green's theorem for the plane.
+The meaning of the circulation of vector functions, curve integrals independent of the root of integration and applications.
 Surface integrals and surface parameterization, application to the calculation of the area of arbitrary surface in space.
-The integral theorems of Gauss and Stokes or Green for the space and their physical meaning.
-Suggested reading P.M.
-Hatzikonstantinou, "Mathematical Methods for Engineers and Scientists: Calculus of Functions with Many Variables and Vector Analysis", P.M.
-Hatzikonstantinou Publications, Patras, 2013 (Eudoxos).
-Th.M.
-Rassias, "Mathematical Analysis II: Functions with Many Variables and Integral Calculus", Tsotras Publications, Athens, 2014 (Eudoxos).
-Teaching and learning methods Teaching (3 hours/week): lectures using blackboard of the theory and its application to typical mathematical problems of Chemical Engineering.
-Recitation (2 hours/week): solving on the blackboard exercises concerning mainly mathematical applications of the science of Chemical Engineering.
+Gauss' and Stokes' or Green's for the space integral theorems and their physical meaning.
+1. P.M.
+Hatzikonstantinou, "Mathematical Methods Engineers and Scientists: Calculus of Functions with Many Variables and Vector Analysis", P.M.
+Hatzikonstantinou Publications, Patras, 2014 (Eudoxos / code 33362172).
+2. R.L.
+Finney, M.D.
+Weir and F.R.
+Giordano, "Infinitesimal Calculus" (translation M. Antonogiannakis), Institute of Tecnology & Research - University of Crete Publications, Herakleion, 2012 (Eudoxos / code 22689021).
+1. Teaching (4 hours/week): lectures using blackboard of the theory and its application to typical mathematical problems of Chemical Engineering.

+2. Recitation (2 hours/week): solving on the blackboard exercises concerning mainly mathematical applications of the science of Chemical Engineering.
 Assessment and grading methods Written examination (100% of the final mark).
 Language of instruction Greek Course URL None